California Carpool Sticker

 Step 3: Get your decal and drive!

-Decals awarded in 2020 expire Jan 1, 2024.
+Decals expire after 4 years.
 Read about a few other rules and exceptions.

 Which electric vehicles qualify for carpool?

 New electric vehicles, plugin hybrids, and hydrogen fuel cell vehicles all qualify for carpool stickers.
 The California Air Resources Board publishes a complete list of vehicles eligible for the California Carpool Sticker.